 2. Click on the Email Accounts module in cPanel.

 3. Scroll down the page until you see a list of your existing email addresses.
 Click the Configure Mail Client link for the email address you want to setup in the Apple Mail client.

 4. On the next screen you will see a list of email programs and methods of checking email.
 Near the bottom of the page you will see Manual Settings specific to this email address.
 This will have all of the information you need, less your password.
-NOTE: The details below are example information only and should not be used in your setup.
+NOTE: The details below are example information and should not be used on your setup.

 5. Open Thunderbird, go to the Tools menu at the top and choose Account Settings.

 6. In the window that opens, choose Account Actions, then select Add Mail Account

 7. In the Your Name field type your full name.